k2view-academy/K2View-Academy/articles/18_fabric_cdc/06_cdc_configuration.md

 <p>&nbsp;</p>
 </td>
 <td valign="top" width="400pxl">
-<p>Max wait time to create a new transaction.
-Create a transaction might be waiting for the transactions pool to get freed up.</p>
+<p>Max wait time to create a new transaction (in milliseconds).
+Since the transaction creation process might be waiting for the transactions pool to become available, this parameter puts a limit on such wait time.</p>
 <p>&nbsp;</p>
 </td>
 </tr>